Change (band): Demise and future

 Turn on Your Radio was Change's commercial low point, but had not been intended as the act's final release.
 The formal end came after the death of Petrus in 1987.

 While the original Change disappeared after Petrus’ death, Davide Romani, Mike Francis (Francesco Puccioni), and Patrick Boothe attempted to revive the project in 1990.
 This new Change project was planned for a release on BMG North America under the name X-Change in 1992, but due to budgetary issues, the album was left unreleased.

 The availability of the X-Change recordings was resolved in 2009 after Romani closed a deal with Italian label Fonte Records to release the album later that year as Change Your Mind.
 It was produced by Romani and Puccioni, written by Romani, Puccioni and Boothe, with Boothe as the main lead vocalist.

-In 2001, American R&B/pop singer Janet Jackson featured a sample of Change's "The Glow of Love" in her number 1 single "All for You."
+In 2001, American R&B/pop singer Janet Jackson featured a sample of Change's "The Glow of Love" in her number 1 single All for You.

 In 2018, Change returned with original members Davide Romani and Mauro Malavasi, and new vocalist Tanya Michelle Smith.
 The reformed act also released their first single and video, "Hit or Miss," in June 2018, which is the lead-off track from "Love 4 Love," a nine-song set that was released September 7, 2018.

+In May 2025, the album Embrace was released, featuring singer Tanya Michelle.